-Therefore, the believers in Christ don’t need to seek or strive by any religious means to earn, gain or obtain victory over Satan, for the victory of Christ over Satan and his cohorts on the cross has been credited to their account.
+Therefore, the believers in Christ don’t need to seek or strive by any religious means to earn, gain or obtain victory over Satan, for the victory of Christ over Satan and his demons on the cross has been credited to their account.

-The Scripture states: “But thanks be to God, who gives us the victory through our Lord Jesus Christ.”
+Paul testifies, “But thanks be to God, who gives us the victory through our Lord Jesus Christ.”
 (1 Cor.
 15:57 NKJV).

 As a believer in Christ, you have got the victory over Satan.
 You don’t need to earn, gain or obtain it by your performance or good works.
-It is your birthright in Christ as a New Creation.
+It is your birthright in Christ as a new creation.
 It is part of your heritage in Christ.

 4 For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world–our faith.